-Air source and ground source heat pumps use naturally occurring heat in the air or ground to heat water pumped through pipes that then heat your home and provide hot water.
+An air source heat pump and a ground source heat pump use naturally occurring heat in the air or ground to heat water pumped through pipes that then heat your home and provide hot water.

 An electricity source is still needed to power the heat pump but still cost less to run than some other systems and can help lower your carbon footprint as it uses a renewable, natural source of heat from the ground.

 Installation can be disruptive and is expensive, typically between £10,000 to £18,000 but you can get financial aid towards the cost of a ground source heat pump.

 Infrared heating is a customized heating solution that is cost and energy efficient using relatively new technology, at least in its application to domestic properties in the UK.

 In fact, it is likely that you have been in a room heated by infrared but have not quite realized it.
 Its efficiency and potential to reduce your energy bills make it a serious consideration by homeowners as a home heating system for the future.
 In the advent of the search for more green technologies, infrared heating is starting to appear high on the list of heating options.

 Infrared heating panels are highly efficient, effective and a healthier way to heat your home.
 Instead of heating the surrounding air, as does conventional heating, infrared is a form of radiant heating that directly warms objects and people in the room, via infrared radiation waves, much in the same way the infrared rays from the sun feel warm on our skin.
 Infrared light isn't visible, nor does it contain UV light but it gets absorbed by our skin and any objects directly in front of it.